 The KYD School Writing Prize gives a voice to young people writing about the issues that concern them.
-We’re seeking entries of approx. 1500 words in either fiction and non-fiction, with students responding to a current social or political issue.
-The winner will receive a $500 cash prize, editorial support and publication in KYD.
+Each year we seek entries of approx. 1500 words in either fiction and non-fiction, with students responding to a current social or political issue.
+The winner receives a $500 cash prize, editorial support and publication in KYD.